-The Inaugural FAST Awards will be presented to three young women who are in the early stages of their careers.
-They have demonstrated persistence and passion to advance within the cybersecurity industry.
+The Females Advancing in Security & Technology (FAST) Awards will be presented to three young women who are in the early stages of their careers and demonstrated persistence and passion to advance within the cybersecurity industry.

 We wish to recognize and celebrate the achievements of women through the FAST Award.
 Currently, women make up only 10-25% of the security and technology workforce.
 Through an increase in diversity and further inclusion, we hope more women will enter these fields and retention rates will increase.
 In Canada, research shows 50% of women drop out of technology fields within the first four years of their careers.